-Functions within foreign modules may be called by Rust code as it would any normal function and the Rust compiler will automatically translate between the Rust ABI and the foreign ABI.
+Functions within foreign modules may be called by Rust code, just like functions defined in Rust.
+The Rust compiler automatically translates between the Rust ABI and the foreign ABI.

 The name of the foreign module has special meaning to the Rust compiler in that it will treat the module name as the name of a library to link to, performing the linking as appropriate for the target platform.
 The name given for the foreign module will be transformed in a platform-specific way to determine the name of the library.
 For example, on Linux the name of the foreign module is prefixed with 'lib' and suffixed with '.so', so the foreign mod 'rustrt' would be linked to a library named 'librustrt.so'.